swiftlang/swift-evolution/proposals/0168-multi-line-string-literals.md

 ## Proposed solution

+In brief, we propose adding a new *tripled string literal* syntax.
+This is the same as the existing string literal except that it uses """ as it's delimiter and:

+1. The string can contain " and "" character sequences and newlines
+2. All existing \\ escapes are processed as before including interpolation
+3. A new escape: \\ before a newline is an empty string used to join lines
-In brief, we propose adding a new *tripled string literal* syntax which allows literal newlines, tabs, and double-quote marks within its delimiters.
-We further propose that, when the closing delimiter is preceded by a newline and a sequence of whitespace characters, we treat that whitespace as indentation to remove from each line.
+4. If the first line is empty, it is removed and, if the closing delimiter is preceded by a newline and a sequence of whitespace characters, we treat that whitespace as indentation to remove from preceding lines.

 If accepted, this proposal will permit users to write code using long, complicated, formatted string literals without compromising the readability of their own code: